Molecules in medicine

 Students who studied this course also studied at some time:

-The details given here are for the course that starts in January 2014.
+The details given here are for the module that starts in January 2016.
 We expect it to be available once a year.

 How to register